marberi/100days/README.md

 like "Out of sheer habit, we started our worst model by initializing all weights and embeddings to zero, only to discover that is the worst way to start training a neural network".

+# Day 152 [2019-06-22]
+Read through [Youtube ranking](https://ai.google/research/pubs/pub45530) and some other resources.
+While not exactly being what I was looking for, it was an interesting read.